 Josiah’s Bay (Adventure + Waves)

 Josiah’s Bay is a picturesque beach with golden sand and rolling waves.
-It’s one of Tortola’s best surf beaches, but not ideal for weak swimmers.
-However, the scenery is incredible, and beach bars give it a fun, rustic feel.
+It’s one of the island’s best surf beaches, but not ideal for weaker swimmers.
+However, the scenery is incredible, and nearby beach bars give it a fun, rustic feel.

 Snorkeling: ❌ Not suitable (stronger waves)